noir-lang/noir/docs/docs/reference/debugger/debugger_repl.md

 >
 ```

-Note: this command is only functional while the debugger is executing a Brillig block.
+Note: this command is only functional while the debugger is executing unconstrained code.